-Under the administrative direction of the Water & Sewer Administrator, performs technical, administrative, and supervisory work in directing the City's water production activities.
+Under the administrative direction of the Public Works & Utilities Director, performs technical, administrative, and supervisory work in directing the City's water production activities.
 Work involves ensuring the continuous production of safe and potable water that meets all local, State, and Federal standards.
 Work involves providing technical supervision and consultation to subordinates.
 Work is performed with considerable latitude and independence of judgement in decision making within established policies.
 Work is reviewed through observation, conferences, reports, and for overall results obtained.
 Performs other work as required.

 EXAMPLES OF DUTIES

 Supervises and coordinates the activities of subordinates.

 Directs the activities of the water production facilities, including work schedules, operations, standards, reports, practices, laboratory techniques, and procedures as relates to public water supply.